ashwingopalsamy-solaris/notes/golang/README.md

 - Slices are like references to arrays.
 When you create a slice from an existing array, you are interacting with the underlying array.
 - Zero value of a slice is `nil`.
 - Slices have a length and capacity.
 When you attempt to change a slice's capacity beyond its limit, you get a `slice bounds out of range` error.
+- When creating a 'slice' from an 'array', Slice Length calculated by `high` - `low`, Slice Capacity calculated by array `length` - `low`.
 - Slices can grow as needed by using the `append` function, which may result in a new array being allocated.
 - When you append to a slice beyond its capacity, Go automatically reallocates the underlying array and adjusts the slice's pointer.